AndreiPiatrou/articles/team-best-practices.md

 2. `develop` branch is used for development purposes.
 3. `feature` branch is used for new features.
 4. `bugfix` branch is used for bugfixes.
-5. Direct commits for `master|develop` are not allowed.
+5. Direct commits to `master|develop` are not allowed.
 6. Every change should be done by pull request.
 7. Also, tags can be used for special cases.